eiberham/ecommerce-meli/README.md

 # Install dependencies for the server
 npm install

-# Instalar dependencies for the client
+# Install dependencies for the client
 npm run client-install

 # Run client and server
 npm run dev

-# Correr sólo el servidor express
+# Run express server only
 npm run server

-# Correr solo el cliente react
+# Run react client only
 npm run client
 ```

 ## Notice

-Server runs at http://localhost:5000 and the client at http://localhost:3000.
+Server runs at localhost on port 5000 and the client on port 3000.
 If you want it to run in another port change it manually.